ZacPerry-dev/URL-Shortener/README.md

    - API should be idempotent (same endpoint for everything) (return if exists, otherwise add and create and return)
    - IF invalid request, return an error HTTP status
    - Also check if there is an identical key in the DB whenever you generate a new hash

+Last
+- Clean up the database service code (remove the interface cause I honestly don't think I will need this )